runozo/flask-socketio-video-stream/README.md

 It's an attempt to capture a videostream with getUserMedia(), send it to server using websockets, then play it in a video control.

-It barely works, but the framerate is very slow.
+It barely works and the framerate is very slow.

 Try it with:
 ```